My Neighbour Totoro - a Therapeutic Masterpiece

-Satsuki and Mei are both troubled and upset by their mother's illness, along with their new environment and their father's work.
-The two find solace in the spirit and supposed king of the forest, the titular Totoro.
+Satsuki and Mei are both troubled and upset by their mother's illness, their father's work, along with their new environment.
+In reaction to this, the two find solace in the spirit and supposed king of the forest- the titular Totoro.

-Animism and nature is all something we can appreciate this year thanks to the walks and hikes many of us have found ourselves taking in 2020, alleviating everyday stresses and repetition.
+Animism and nature are both themes we can appreciate after the pandemic, thanks to the walks and hikes many of us have found ourselves taking, alleviating everyday stresses and boredom.

-It's perfect for a comforting weekend watch due to its touching themes, realism, and joy.
-With legendary film critic Roger Ebert commenting- "whenever I watch it, I smile, and smile, and smile."
+Totoro is a perfect comfort watch due to its touching themes, realism, and joy.
+Legendary film critic Roger Ebert comments: "Whenever I watch it, I smile, and smile, and smile."

-Even if the film does not relax you, its soundtrack most certainly will.
-Composed by one of Miyazaki's close collaborator's Joe Hisaishi, a legend in the business, whose captivating creations includes- Spirited Away, Howl's Moving Castle, Princess Mononoke, and Kiki's Delivery service (not to mention the Ni no Kuni video game series).
+Even if the film's visuals don't relax you, its soundtrack most certainly will.
+Composed by one of Miyazaki's close collaborators, Joe Hisaishi, a legend in the business whose captivating creations include- Spirited Away, Howl's Moving Castle, Princess Mononoke, and Kiki's Delivery service.

-The film's score is not only a selection of familiar classic orchestrations, but a calm and therapeutic waltz through nature, like you are taking a walk, or planting a tree with Totoro himself.
+The film's score is not only a selection of familiar orchestrations but also a therapeutic waltz through nature like you are on a stroll or planting a tree with Totoro himself.